 At Dandelion, we welcome all families, and this includes families who home-educate their children, having withdrawn them from conventional schooling.

-To compliment the home-educating approach we offer two options:
+To compliment a home-educating approach we have our Dandelion Den:

-2. Children attend The Heath Day, above, and benefit from an extra session (on Fridays) at the Dandelion site in Aylsham.
+2. Children that attend Den, can benefit from an extra session (on Fridays) at the Dandelion site in Aylsham.

 This session can be as little as 9-12, or a full session of 9-2.
-This session has all the fun of The Heath Day, with the added bonus of more structured opportunities to engage in mark-making, toy making, snack time philosophy skill-building, AND lunchtime philosophy.
+This session has all the fun of Den, with the added bonus of more structured opportunities to engage in mark-making, toy making, snack time philosophy skill-building, AND lunchtime philosophy.